Skip to content

 Essential Checklist and Preparation

 Proper preparation ensures that you stay comfortable throughout the day.
 The walking paths between the hells are mostly paved but hilly.
-You will be outdoors for several hours during this tour.
-Check the local weather forecast before leaving your hotel.

 Carrying a small amount of cash is essential for bus fares.
 While many shops take cards, some smaller stalls remain cash-only.
 You should also bring a portable charger for your mobile phone.
 Using maps and taking photos will drain your battery quickly.